yesworkflow-org/yw-noworkflow/README.md

 ## Perform query with SQLite on YesWorkflow, NoWorkflow and YesWorkflow-NoWorkflow Bridge

-Similar to how we perfrom query with Prolog, we will run the script with YesWorkflow and NoWorkflow store **views** for YesWorkflow, NoWorkflow, and YesWorkflow-NoWorkflow Bridge on the database, and then perform SQLite queries on the database.
+Similar to how we perform query with Prolog, we will run the script with YesWorkflow and NoWorkflow store **views** for YesWorkflow, NoWorkflow, and YesWorkflow-NoWorkflow Bridge on the database, and then perform SQLite queries on the database.

 1. Generate facts and views from YesWorkflow